Chocolate bar: Packaging

+Chocolate packaging requires an effective barrier against light, oxygen, moisture, and external odors to prevent storage-related defects.
+Most chocolate makers use aluminum foil (which replaced earlier tin foil) supplemented by an additional paper or paperboard outer wrapping that also serves as a printing substrate.
+Historically, chocolate bars were wrapped in unsealed foil, using its "dead-fold" properties to conform closely to the shape of the product.
+Modern packaging has evolved toward advanced laminates and synthetic materials that provide enhanced protection and improved sealing performance.
+Today, aluminum foil and LDPE laminates are commonly used in chocolate packaging, combining aluminum's barrier properties with the heat-sealability of LDPE.
+Increasingly, aluminum foil is also being replaced by high-barrier plastic-based films that combine product protection with a printable surface.

 Popular culture

 Literature and film

 The Wonka Bar was introduced as a fictional chocolate bar that served as a key story point in the 1964 novel Charlie and the Chocolate Factory by Roald Dahl.
 Wonka Bars appear in both film adaptations of the novel, Willy Wonka & the Chocolate Factory (1971) and Charlie and the Chocolate Factory (2005).
 Wonka Bars were subsequently manufactured and sold in the real world, formerly by the Willy Wonka Candy Company, a division of Nestlé.